Alissa Antilla, Consultant

 Yousef Alghawi, Consultant

-Yousef Alghawi (they/them) is a second year Ph.D. in the Division of Cinema and Media Studies in the School of Cinematic Arts.
+Yousef Alghawi (they/them) is a third year Ph.D. in the Division of Cinema and Media Studies in the School of Cinematic Arts.
 They received their B.A. in Political Science and English, with a minor in philosophy, from the University of Florida and an M.A. in Cinema Studies at New York University.
 Yousef is a cross-disciplinary writer who works throughout a range of discourses, subjects, and mediums, including political science, literature, film, theory, sociology and anthropology, among others.
 Yousef has also worked many years in non-profit, political, and activist spaces, with a wealth of experience with CVs, applications and résumés.
 Yousef’s research revolves around film as philosophy, ethics, postmodernist literature, audio-visual decay, phenomenology, gender, and political ideologies.
-Yousef is available on Monday and Tuesday mornings and Wednesday afternoons.

 THH 216